MaximilianPorter/johnnyboi-showmatches/README.md

 My current solution for displaying this information on a website is fetching the json file from [jsonbin.io](https://jsonbin.io/) and parsing the file in my front-end application.

 I don't really care, so this data is public at the moment through a **GET** request to [jsonbin.io](https://jsonbin.io/).
 If this gets too many calls though, I might have to disable it.
-This is what I do and you can find this information on [these docs](https://jsonbin.io/api-reference/bins/read).
+I might end up making my own api so I can limit the requests a bit better and provide more attribution to liquipedia, but this is what I do and you can find this information on [these docs](https://jsonbin.io/api-reference/bins/read).

 ```js
 // just reading acess